cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
-We serve the best coffee in town.
+We are dedicated to serving the best coffee in town.

 ## Our Menu
 - Espresso